bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 [!code-cshtml[HelloWorldImplicitContextRazorTest.razor](../../../samples/tests/xunit/HelloWorldImplicitContextRazorTest.razor)]

-Since xUnit instantiates test classes for each execution of the test methods inside them, and disposes of them after each test method has run, we simply inherit from <xref:Bunit.TestContext>, and methods like <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> can then be called directly from each test.
+Since xUnit instantiates test classes for each execution of the test methods inside them, and disposes of them after each test method has run, we simply inherit from <xref:Bunit.TestContext>, and methods like <xref:Bunit.TestContext.Render(RenderFragment)> can then be called directly from each test.
 This is seen in the listing above.

 # [NUnit](#tab/nunit)